 Santa Monica College Volunteers

 Free courtesy cards will be provided to volunteers at Santa Monica College with the approval of the head of the Library Department.
 Two pieces of ID are required, including at least one photo ID and one with applicant’s current street address.
-Courtesy card is valid for one year from date of purchase.
+Courtesy card is valid for one year.
 Up to five items may be borrowed at one time.
-Borrowing privileges will be terminated if fines owed to the Library exceed $10.00.
+Borrowing privileges will be suspended if fines owed to the Library exceed $10.00.

 Loan periods vary depending on the type of patron and type of item.
 The following table describes the more common loan periods.
 All items are due at the end of each academic session, sometimes resulting in less than the normal loan period.